10 Days in Colombia Itinerary

 Day 4 – Medellin / Paragliding & El Centro

 Day 4 is going to be an exciting one if you are a thrill seeker.
 About 40 minutes north of the Poblado area is San Felix – the main paragliding area of Medellin.
 Here you will find yourself high up in the mountains above the entire city.
+During this experience, you will join a tandem paraglide with an instructor and fly above the Medellin valley down below.
+The flight should last around 30 minutes or so before landing back in the same spot you took off from.

 Since you will probably be finished paragliding late morning, you can then head over to El Centro, the historical district of Medellin.
 If you are into free guided tours, Real City Tours has one of highest reviewed and well spoken of tours you will come by.
 They take you to all the main attractions and give you some background and history of the city.